sergiodonato/CRUD_API_NODE_EXPRESS_MONGODB/README.md

 # CRUD_API_NODE_EXPRESS_MONGODB
   Simple CRUD API with Node.js, Express and MongoDB from scratch.
-  Use Insomia to test API through, and MongoDB Atlas if database
+  Use Insomia to test API through, and MongoDB Atlas if database.
+  Use a table product, this file got rote to add, delete, show, and update product...
+  I hope u enjoy this file.
+Tks...

 npm init -y ( build package.json )